shalecraig/rvm-site/Readme.md

 ## Quick corrections

-For small changes like single wording fixes it is enough to use Github builtin editor, navigate to https://github.com/rvm/rvm-site/tree/master/content, find the page to fix and press the **Edit** button, try to give meaningful description so it is easier to understand why this change is needed.
+For small changes like single wording fixes it is enough to use GitHub builtin editor, navigate to https://github.com/rvm/rvm-site/tree/master/content, find the page to fix and press the **Edit** button, try to give meaningful description so it is easier to understand why this change is needed.